Why use Virtual Reality in Neurosciences?

 Measuring specific and complex brain functions

-When we want to test even more specific and complex brain functions like spatial cognition, multitasks abilities, and cognitive saturation in an active way, we face several limits again.
+When we want to test even more specific and complex brain functions like spatial cognition, multitasking skills, and cognitive saturation in an active way, we face several limits again.
 Current tools like questionnaires (“Do you often get lost in the city?”) are unreliable, weakly sensitive, and unable to scale all the subjective aspects that this method involves.

 Virtual Reality (VR) may offer a very good compromise with great potential for neuroscience research.
 Indeed, virtual reality may now become an easy way to calibrate or standardize complex tasks in immersive environments.
 However, how can researchers easily apply VR?